 The SciVentures program also serves 16 campers in each session, with two counselors and additional instructors for special topics.

 All other camps have 18 campers with two counselors in each session.
 In some of these camp sessions, a teen volunteer assists the counselors.

 On the Tuesday before the first day of the camp session.

 Morehead does not have a formal installment plan.
 However, if you register before the initial deadline (please see the “Fees” page for this information), you may pay your total camp fee in several different payments.
 Your first payment, which must be paid at the time of registration, is a $50 deposit (per camp) to reserve your child’s spot.
 The complete balance must be paid by the final deadline ( listed on the “Fees” page).

 No. Lunch care is only for campers who are attending camp all day.

-Only members at the Lunar Level and above are guaranteed space, as long as they complete “concierge registration” by the designated date.
+Only members at the Solar level and above are guaranteed space, as long as they complete “concierge registration” within the designated window.

-However, all Morehead members are guaranteed priority registration – a “members only” registration period that opens at least one week before registration opens for nonmembers.
+However, all Morehead members are guaranteed priority registration – a “members only” registration period that opens at least one week before registration opens to the general public.

 Space is available within each camp until all of the camp’s spots have been filled, in this order: concierge registration, early registration, general public registration.
 Morehead cannot guarantee that all members will have space in all camps of their choice because there may be more members who want to reserve spots in a camp than the number of open spots in that camp (for example, if 20 members want spots in a camp that can serve only 16 children).